Frequently Asked Questions:

 -

 That depends!
-We offer different types of grants that cover different guidelines, our current programs are: Arts and Cultural Heritage Grant, Small Arts Project or School Arts Project Grant, Artist Grants, and Youth Scholarship.
+We offer different types of grants that cover different guidelines, our current programs are: Flexible Support Grant, K-12 School Arts Project Grant, Creativity in Our Region Grant (for individuals), Creative Impact for Individuals, and Youth Scholarship.

-Each of these grants is tailored to different types of arts-related projects and applicants, from individual artists to community organizations and schools.
+Each of these grants are tailored to different types of arts-related projects and applicants, from individuals and artists to community organizations and schools, to youth growing in the arts!

 -